haberdashPI/german_track/_research/plans.md

   - what to do about high 6-sec classifications? at the moment I'm just going to focus on earlier time points, but what is up with that??

-NOTE: changing to using before window starting at 0, which seems to work just as well and is easier to explain and interpret

-note quite convinced that the spatial conditions are right, re-create freqmeans.csv with the right before timing, just to make sure

-next step: pick a window size, probably separate for object and spatial (and for the individual conditions? or show both? or some intermediate width? how do we pick it?)

 # Plans